dhernandez0/stixels/README.md

 - Camera Center Y: Depends on the cameras you are using
 - Column Step: This is the width of the stixels, depends on what you want to do with stixels afterwards

-## How to generate the output image:
+## How to generate the output image

 The output .stixel file has the following format: